bilal-bhatti/zipline/README.md

 ## Ensure GO environment is setup properly using `GOPATH` if `GO111MODULE=off`

-zipline will attempt detect package with `bindings.go` and generate the `bindings_gen.go` file in the same location.
+zipline will attempt to detect package with `bindings.go` file and generate the `bindings_gen.go` file in the same location.

 You can read more about the differences and implications here: https://insujang.github.io/2020-04-04/go-modules/